ws-zig/ws-server/README.md

 ## Example
 ### Server:
-This little example starts a server on port `8080` and sends `Hello!` to the client, whenever a message arrives.
+This little example starts a server on port `8080` and sends `Hello!` to the client, whenever a text message arrives.
 ```zig
 const std = @import("std");